Bobby McCray: Regular season

+Playoffs

 Post-retirement

 McCray was featured in Sports and Entertainment Today for his culinary skills in the fall 2009.
 He was also on The Mag: Bobby McCray Jock Chef - by ESPN with two of his teammates Will Smith, Mike McKenzie, and McCray's mom.

 McCray started Atlas Group Advisors in early 2015.
 Atlas is a high-profile consulting group for those whose lives are lived at a high-profile level: having a significant amount of fame, wealth, power, social status, or influence.